-If You are wandering here and there to know about Service Host Superfetch and How does it work and other things related to Service Host Superfetch.
-Then, You are probably in the right place.
+If You are wandering here and there to know about Service Host Superfetch and How does it work in running windows and how to disable superfetch in Windows, then, You are probably in the right place.
 So, without any delay, lets jump right into the topic.

 What is Service Host Superfetch?

 Service Host superfetch is a perfect example of features becoming a headache.
-After windows vista Windows started to come with many system processes and One of them is service host Superfetch.
-Microsoft wanted To make this process as a memory manager which works By analyzing usages and patterns for optimizing memory.
+After windows vista Windows started to come with many system processes to manage system files and One of them is service host Superfetch.
+Microsoft wanted To make this process as a memory manager, who works By analyzing usages and patterns for optimizing memory.

-Service Host SuperFetch is a Windows process that was Microsoft introduced to improve hard drive performance like Cortana.
-But, the real problem most of the users face and complaint about is it causes slowdown with an SSD.
-So let’s go a little bit deeper into this matter and know about this in a detailed way.
+Service Host SuperFetch is a Windows process that was Microsoft introduced to make faster and improve hard drive performance like Cortana.
+But, the real problem comes when most of the user’s face and complaint about it causing slowdown with an SSD.
+So let’s go a little bit deeper into this matter and know about this in a particular way.

-SuperFetch is an innovative memory manager that analyses usage patterns over time to optimize memory content.
-It was initially introduced in Windows Vista as a successor to PreFetch, found in Windows XP.
+SuperFetch is a memory manager that examines usage patterns over time to optimize memory content.
+It was initially introduced in Windows Vista as a successor to PreFetch, which was found in Windows XP.

 At this point, you should have got pretty good knowledge about Service Host Superfetch but, you might be still wondering about how it takes up high disk usage in Windows 10.